HGF-hgf/FA-Knight/README.md

 ## 🎮 How to play
 * Left Click or D to move forward
 * Right Click or A to move backward
-* Space or W to jump
+* Up Click or W to jump
+* Space to shoot

 ## 🖼️ Preview